 GERM 525 Linguistic and Rhetorical Analysis of German Literary Styles (4) Psychological and sociological background of language structure and individual style, using a newly developed psycho-linguistic analytical methodology.
 Prerequisite: five semesters of German.

-GERM 530 Old High German (4) Reading of selected texts; the second consonant shift; comparative study of the dialects; importance of Old High German for the development of the German language.
+GERM 530 Old High German (4) Reading of selected texts; the second consonant shift; comparative study of the dialects; importance comparative study of the dialects; importance of Old High German for the development of the German language.